Faculty-Led Program Planning

-Support for the academic contents of a program are through a formal process which begins when a faculty member submits a proposal for a new program to their department chair and the college for approval (Proposal Template is temporarily unavailable while being updated for summer 2017 proposals).
-Parts of the proposal are specific to the needs of SAO.
+The formal approval process begins when a faculty member creates the proposal, reviews with SAO staff for delivery viability, and then submits it to their department chair and the college for academic approval (Proposal Template for summer 2017 programs).
 See the Faculty-led Program Handbook for specifics about the planning, outreach, and delivery of a program.

-Once the department and college have signed off, the proposal comes to SAO.
-To accommodate the time line to complete Illinois state procurement requirements with the appropriate international partner, the deadline for submission of proposals for summer 2016 is April 30th, 2015.
+Once the department and college have signed off, the proposal comes back to SAO.
+Based on the approved proposal, SAO will collaborate with the faculty and the academic partner abroad to create a budget, schedule, and outreach materials for the program.
+To accommodate the time needed to complete Illinois state procurement requirements and contracting with the appropriate international partner, the deadline for submission of proposals for summer 2017 is April 30th, 2016.